Javi Marroquin Posts Message Of Support For Ex-Wife On Twitter

 Since splitting from Kailyn Lowry over one year ago, Javi Marroquin has enjoyed a few short-lived romances with Nancy Giselle, Cassie Bucka, and Madison Channing Walls, before striking up a relationship with current girlfriend Lauren Comeau.
 Meanwhile, Lowry briefly dated Chris Lopez and is now expecting her third child.

-Javi Marroquin has been praised online in recent months due to his ongoing dedication to his three-year-old son and seven-year-old step-son Isaac.
+Javi Marroquin has been praised online in recent months due to his ongoing dedication to his 3-year-old son and 7-year-old step-son Isaac.
 Although he and Lowry are no longer married, Marroquin has maintained a relationship with Isaac and during the Fourth of July holiday, he spent time with both boys.

 Javi Marroquin recently went public with his new girlfriend, Lauren Comeau, but according to a report by Radar Online last week, Comeau won’t be seen during the eighth season of Teen Mom 2.
 As Marroquin explained at the time, he and Comeau aren’t quite ready to open their lives up to the public on a reality show.